turston-l/product-landing-page/readme.md

 * Product landing page using HTML CSS And JavaScrip

-* CSS Flex box and CSS Grid system and Some CSS Properties such as nth child selector, ::before & ::after much more.
+* CSS Flex box and CSS Grid system

+* Some CSS Properties such as nth child selector

+* ::before & ::after much more.
 # product-landing-page